wp-plugins/40nuggets/tags/0.6.2/readme.txt

 * Improve conversion rates by up to 40%
 * Get more conversions without spamming your visitors
-* Nuggets are user-friendly popups that get your results
+* Nuggets are user-friendly popups that get you results

 Use Nuggets to:
 * Build your newsletter opt-in list
 * Offer coupons
 * Capture bouncing traffic (exit-intent)
 * Support your visitors

 Features:
 * Select a theme or customize your own